Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept

-Fitting the Q(.90), 2PM temperatures with quantile gradient boosting implies an asymmetric loss function that incentivizes the boosting algorithm to weight underestimates far more heavily than overestimates.
-In the following quantile loss function, $\tau = .90$; underestimates are 9 times more costly to the loss than overestimates.
+Fitting the $Q(0.90)$, 2~PM temperatures with quantile gradient boosting implies an asymmetric loss function that incentivizes the boosting algorithm to weight underestimates far more heavily than overestimates.
+This is a desirable feature not a bug.
+For the quantile loss function used, $\tau = 0.90$.
+The pinball loss is:

-The left display on Figure~\ref{fig:fits} is a plot of the 2020 observed 2PM celsius temperatures against the 2020 2PM fitted Q(.90) celsius temperatures.
-The values for each day are in red, the blue line is a loess smooth serving as a visual aid, and the gray band is a conventional prediction error band.
-Because the requisite assumptions are not met, the prediction error band is just a representation of some customary practice.
-For example, temporal dependence is ignored.
-A better approach is used later.